-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-North American markets looked set to start the final trading day of a roller-coaster week on the positive side of the break-even mark.
-U.S. stock futures indicated a higher start at the opening bell.
-In Toronto, futures were modestly higher, suggesting a flat to positive open as U.S. oil futures touched a three-week high.
 On Thursday, North American markets rebounded after their worst session in eight months on political turmoil in Washington.
 Just days earlier, U.S. markets had touched record highs.
 Analysts, however, continue to cast a skeptical eye toward future moves.

 "The scandal in Washing DC hasn’t gone away and neither has trader’s nerves.
 Going long too soon could prove to be costly," CMC market analyst David Madden said in a morning note.

-In individual stocks, Gap Inc. could see a bounce after posting better-than-expected first-quarter earnings after the close on Thursday.
+In individual stocks, Gap Inc. rose after posting better-than-expected first-quarter earnings after the close on Thursday.
 The results handily beat forecasts, thanks in part to a strong showing by Old Navy, and could offer a sign that the retailer's turnaround plan is at last taking hold.

 Beyond the so-called 'Trump trauma' afflicting stocks this week, emerging markets have also been battling a growing corruption scandal swirling around Brazil's President Michel Temer.
 Brazilian markets cratered on Thursday, with stocks down nearly 9 per cent.
 Brazil's currency saw its biggest decline since the 1999 devaluation.